Networking the Dances via Social Media and and Your Circle's Website

 In this section, find a brief overview of some social media sites, offered for your further exploration.
 Note that this is by no means an all-inclusive list.
 Today's internet is rapidly growing and changing and new social networking sites are cropping up all the time.

-Meetup.com may be one of the best online resources for announcing your Dance meetings to folks in your area.
+Meetup.com is a good online resources for announcing your Dance meetings to folks in your area.
 Meetup's mission is to get people off of their computers and into gatherings with people who have shared interests.
-The low monthly fee may be easily offset by the new dancers this method can attract to your circle.
+The monthly fee may be offset by the new dancers this method can attract to your circle.
 Sign up for free to see what other "meetups" are happening in your area, or start your own Meetup group.

 For Gmail users, the new Google buzz enables sharing updates, photos, videos, and more.